bosagora/dms-osx/README.md

 # Introduction

-A smart contract framework that decentralized mileage
+A smart contract framework that decentralized point